 Ameresco thrives on finding and utilizing the solutions that best fit their customers.
 In this case, Ameresco needed a proven energy storage expert to help craft a successful, customized solution for HCE and its members.
 The project also had to meet the needs of Colorado Mountain College (CMC), which leased the land for the project and itself seeks to become carbon-neutral by 2050.

-With Stem’s system design support, Ameresco will build, operate, and maintain the solar plus storage facilities.
-Stem’s Athena software will enable HCE to dispatch the battery into system peaks to minimize costs and maximize efficiency during peak times.
+With Stem’s system design support, Ameresco built, operates, and maintains the solar plus storage facilities.
+Stem’s Athena software enables HCE to dispatch the battery into system peaks to minimize costs and maximize efficiency during peak times.
 Athena also empowers HCE and Ameresco to monitor and manage the project to achieve desired energy targets.
-By providing direct bill savings to the co-op while enabling a higher penetration of low-cost renewable energy, the battery will reduce costs for co-op members while facilitating the achievement of clean energy goals.
+By providing direct bill savings to the co-op while enabling a higher penetration of low-cost renewable energy, the battery reduces costs for co-op members while facilitating the achievement of clean energy goals.

-The project will help HCE meet its “100×30” goal and is expected to reduce annual greenhouse gas emissions by roughly 7,000 metric tons of carbon dioxide equivalent.
-CMC is also expected to move closer to carbon neutrality, as the college will receive renewable energy credits from HCE offsetting electricity usage at three campuses.
+The project helps HCE meet its “100×30” goal and reduces annual greenhouse gas emissions by roughly 7,000 metric tons of carbon dioxide equivalent.
+CMC also moved closer to carbon neutrality, as the college receives renewable energy credits from HCE offsetting electricity usage at three campuses.
 And as more electric cooperatives explore the addition of solar and storage to their systems, Ameresco and Stem will have demonstrated the unique combination of capabilities we bring to deliver value and enhance project returns for co-ops and their members.